 If dark deposits appear on the inside of the glass, it usually means something has shifted out of position (such as a log), causing flame impingement and sooting.
 Log position is important because it can optimize the beauty of the flame and the combustion efficiency of the fireplace.
 Refer to your fireplace installation manual for specific instructions on log position.
 If you are not comfortable performing this maintenance, contact a qualified service technician for an appointment.

 What are the best features of gas fireplace inserts?

 Gas fireplace inserts are an efficient and convenient way to enjoy a cozy fire at home.
-They provide a realistic flame and heat output, and many modern models come with features that enhance convenience and comfort.
-The best features of gas fireplace inserts include wall thermostats to automatically adjust the heat output, flame height adjustment for customizable visuals and heat output, a remote control to adjust the heat and flame height from anywhere in the room, an automatic shut-off timer for energy conservation, a blower to help circulate the heat throughout the room, battery backups to keep the unit running during power outages, and decorative log sets, glass chips, or stones for added aesthetic appeal.
-Smart fireplace inserts are also available that let you control the timer, heat and flame outputs via a phone app, and some even integrate with Amazon Alexa and Google Assistant for voice commands.
+They provide a realistic flame and efficient heat output, and deluxe models come with features that enhance convenience and comfort.
+The best features of gas fireplace inserts include remote thermostats to automatically adjust flame height for customizable visuals and heat output, a blower to help circulate the heat throughout the room, battery backups to keep the unit running during power outages, and decorative log sets, glass chips, or stones for added aesthetic appeal.
+All things considered, a heater-rated gas fireplace insert is an elegant, greener, and smarter way to heat your home.